kianakiashemshaki/kianakiashemshaki/README.md

 # Education📚
 - MS in Computer Science Specialization in Cybersecurity
-- BE in Computer Software Engineering
+- B.Sc. in Computer Software Engineering

 ## Skills and Technologies💡